Science Just Confirmed An Important Reason To Take Vitamin D After Pregnancy*

 Vitamin D might be best known for helping maintain the proper balance of calcium in the body to support strong, healthy bones—but that's just one item on its long and impressive résumé.* The sunshine vitamin also works to support immune and gut health, promote a healthy thyroid, and help you maintain a balanced mood.*

-During pregnancy, research has linked healthy vitamin D status in mothers with better maternal and infant outcomes related to bone density, immune function, fetal growth, and maternal metabolic health, to name a few,* according to integrative and functional medicine physician Alejandra Carrasco, M.D.
-And since the vitamin D needs of baby mean increased needs for mother, too, supplementation (specifically with vitamin D3) seems to be critical for both maternal and infant vitamin D sufficiency.*
+During pregnancy, research has linked healthy vitamin D status in mothers with better maternal and infant outcomes2 related to bone density, immune function, fetal growth, and maternal metabolic health, to name a few,* according to integrative and functional medicine physician Alejandra Carrasco, M.D.
+And since the vitamin D needs of baby mean increased needs for mother, too, supplementation (specifically with vitamin D3) seems to be critical for both maternal and infant vitamin D sufficiency3.*

 The latest research on vitamin D and breastfeeding.